kesteckb/COMSM-SEGP/SystemImplementation/README.md

 ![Entity relationship diagram](er_diagram_sugar_rush_v2.png)

-However, during development, it was decided that for a minimum viable product the meals collection was not necessary and it was thus not implemented.
+It was decided during development that the meals collection was not necessary for a minimum viable product and was thus not implemented.

 - Schema for each collection in the database was defined in the model files in the ./models/ directory.
 - API to access each collection was found in ./server/routes/ directory.